AnnaRoss/lunchbot-web/README.md

 Builds the app for production to the `build` folder.<br>

-## Anna's Comments
+## Anna's General Thoughts

 ### Improvements & Bugs

 Given I would have more time, I would like to:
-- implement tests (I've quite recently started out with testing, therefore I didn't prioritize it)
+- Implement tests (I've quite recently started out with testing, therefore I didn't prioritize it)
-- write comments in the code base, to enhance readability for other developers.
+- Write comments in the code base, to enhance readability for other developers.
-- extend the very lightweight error handling that I had time to implement.
+- Extend the very lightweight error handling that I had time to implement.
-- implement feedback to the user ( loaders, error message etc.)
+- Implement feedback to the user ( loaders, error message etc.)
-- give the design more love, responsiveness is high priority;
+- Give the design more love, responsiveness is high priority.
+- Implement a "go-back-button".
 - Fix a bug that I know of, is that when you hit the phone-number-link in the detailed-restaurant-view.
 It makes a call to the API.

 ### Features